8gears/workshop-vm/README.md

 <p align="center"><a href="http://8gears.com" target="_blank"><img width="100"src="logo.png"></a></p>
 <h1 align="center">Workshop VM</h1>
-<p align="center">An instant to use Linux VM for workshops and classrooms for Windows and Mac</p>
+<p align="center">An instant to use Linux VM for ICT workshops and labs for Windows and Mac</p>

 # Workshop Linux VM

-is an easy to setup and ready to use Linux VM designed to provide all students an equal starting position and a quick getting started during workshops.
-After the installation the students use only this VM as it brings all the needed tools for the workshop.
+is an easy to setup and ready to use Linux Desktop designed to provide students an equal starting position and an instant kickstart during workshops.
+After the installation of the VM students will only use this VM during the session.
+The VM should bring all the needed tools for the workshop.

 This VM was initially designed for 8gears Docker, Kubernetes or OpenShift workshops.
-However it can also be used for any other type of workshop.
-Pull requests are welcomed.
+However it can also be used for any other type of coding, developing, hacking workshop.
+Pull requests are welcomed to add more functionality.

 ## What is it?

+- Workshop VM is based on Ubuntu 16.04 with Unity Desktop.
+- Vargrant is used to install and configure the VM.
+- Additional provision scripts install more tools and perform initial updates.

 Only a minimal set of tools is required to be installed on the Host Machine.
 Mainly VirtualBox and Vagrant.